Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ```
 <img width="524" alt="11" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/09536caf-82ba-42f7-b92d-b79192860511">

-Over the years, countries with lower Polity2 scores (ranging from -10 to 0) have consistently experienced slower GDP growth between 2002 and 2020.
-On the other hand, nations with higher Polity2 scores (ranging from 0 to 10) have seen stronger GDP growth.
-This difference in economic performance may be because countries with lower scores have limited political freedom and transparency (Nazirou et al., 2022).
-This can discourage people from leaving these countries and make it less attractive for investors to do business there due to the unfavourable political climate.
-In contrast, countries with democratic governments tend to have more stable political systems and a better environment for business.
-This attracts more business owners and investors, ultimately boosting the economy and leading to stronger GDP growth.
-Another potential explanation for the variations in GDP growth among countries with lower Polity2 scores may be linked to increased income inequality possibly stemming from progressive tax policies.
-Notably, increased economic freedom tends to result in reduced taxation and relaxation of regulations (Nazirou et al., 2022).
+Countries with lower Polity2 scores (-10 to 0) experienced slower GDP growth from 2002 to 2020, while nations with higher scores (0 to 10) saw stronger growth.
+This difference may stem from limited political freedom and transparency in lower-scoring countries, discouraging people and investors.
+Democratic nations tend to offer more stable political climates, attracting investment and boosting GDP.

 ### Military Expenditure by Country
 ```